Employee Offboarding Process

 - Ensure performance evaluations, disciplinary action forms, and other employee records are in order.

 - Decommissioning of access cards and keys.

-- Avoid potential lawsuits by ensuring that the compliant procedures are followed and documented across all locations.
+- Avoid potential lawsuits by ensuring compliance procedures are followed and documented across all locations.

-- Provide access to local, network and cloud-based files as well as email for the former employee's supervisor.
+- Provide access to local, network, and cloud-based files and email for the former employee's supervisor.

 - Notification of stakeholders (IT, Finance, leadership, etc.)

-- Retention of certain technological resources, data, and logs in the event that the former employee or company itself decides to pursue litigation.
+- Retention of certain technological resources, data, and logs if the former employee or company itself decides to pursue litigation.

 - Ensuring that terminated employees no longer collect wages or benefits past their date of separation.